SabauEduard/OOP/Proiect2_Employees/README.md

 ### 6 to show the december salary of an employee for the current year

->Reads the id of an employee, searches for it in the employees vector and calculates the salary of said employee as follows:
+>Reads the id of an employee, searches for it in the employees vector and calculates the salary of said employee as follows: </br>

-1. For base employees

-Simply writes his usual salary.
+For base employees it simply writes his usual salary. </br> </br>

-2. For part-time employees

-If the contract is expired by then it writes an adequate message, if it expires that december, it will write 75% of the salary and if it expires later it will write the full salary.
+For part-time employees, if the contract is expired by then it writes an adequate message, if it expires that december, it will write 75% of the salary and if it expires later it will write the full salary. </br> </br>

-3. For full-time employees

-It will write the normal salary plus a percentage of said salary (years active in company multiplied by part-time employees coaching).
+For full-time employees, it will write the normal salary plus a percentage of said salary (years active in company multiplied by part-time employees coaching).

 ## Error handling